Stanisław Maczek: Exile

 After the war, Maczek was stripped of Polish citizenship by the Communist government of the Polish People's Republic, and thus had to remain in Britain.
-He left the army on 9 September 1948 but was for some reason denied a general's pension by the British government.
-As a result, Maczek worked as a bartender at an Edinburgh hotel until the 1960s.
+He left the army on 9 September 1948 but was denied a general's pension by the British government as he had not been a member of the British armed forces.
+As a result, Maczek worked as a barman at an Edinburgh hotel until the 1960s.

 Although living in the United Kingdom, General Stanisław Maczek had a strong connection to the Netherlands.
 Besides being a regional hero to the areas he liberated in World War II, he was awarded honorary citizenship of the city of Breda.
 Recently acquired archive documents show that the Polish general secretly received a yearly allowance from the Dutch government, for the rest of his life.
 He got his allowance, because Mayor Claudius Prinsen of Breda was worried in 1950, after receiving information that Maczek was in a 'difficult financial situation'.
 The Polish general was doing unskilled labor to make ends meet.
 He also had to take care of a chronically ill daughter who needed costly treatment.

 The mayor of Breda informed the Dutch national government that a war hero was in financial need.
 He made an appeal to the government to help the man that liberated the Netherlands.
 The government decided quickly and awarded Maczek an indexed general's pension, which was paid for by the Ministry of Foreign affairs from a secret budget.
 The Dutch government did not want this to be made public, due to its sensitive nature.
 In the Cold War period, announcing that the Dutch were paying a non-communist Polish ex-general, would certainly strain diplomatic relations with the communist Polish government and the Soviet Union.
 Not to mention, it would confront the British government with a not so proud moment in their history.
 Uninformed about his improved financial situation, the Dutch public responded at once in 1965 when news came that his chronically ill daughter needed costly medical treatment in Spain.
 The Dutch population raised a substantial amount of money following a national radio broadcast for the Maczek family, helping out the general that liberated them.